itucsdb1510/itucsdb1510/docs/user/member3.rst

   * Join Race

     Other members can join any race with clicking to the 'Join Race' button.
-When a user clicks to this button, this race's ID and the   current user's ID is inserted to the RACE_MEMBERS table.
+    When a user clicks to this button, this race's ID and the   current user's ID is inserted to the RACE_RESULTS table.

 .. figure:: member3/joinrace.png
    :align: center